 - You must send notice to the Surety and Place 1* Contractor for the amount you are owed within ninety (90) days of the last work performed and/or materials supplied.

 If you work in Missouri, follow these laws to protect your right to payment and properly file your construction liens.
 Your work is valuable, and you deserve to be paid for it.
-If you want to get your hands on Missouri’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact a professional Missouri lien attorney who is experienced in construction law to take care of it for you.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 File your construction liens and bonds the right way, and ensure you are paid what you are owed.